 Raul R. Rodriguez

-Raul R. Rodriguez is the President and Chief Executive Officer of Rigel and serves on our Board of Directors.
-Before being named CEO in November 2014, Mr. Rodriguez held management positions of increasing responsibility within the company, most recently serving as President and Chief Operating Officer since June 2010.
+Raul R. Rodriguez was appointed President and Chief Executive Officer and a member of the Board of Directors in November 2014.
+Until then, he had served as our President and Chief Operating Officer since May 2010.
 He joined us as Vice President, Business Development in April 2000, became our Senior Vice President, Business Development and Commercial Operations in December 2002 and became our Executive Vice President and Chief Operating Officer in June 2004.
 From 1997 to March 2000, he served as Senior Vice President, Business Development and Operations for Ontogeny, Inc. (now Curis), a biotechnology company.
 From 1994 to 1997, he served as the Executive Director, Business Development and Market Planning for Scios, Inc. (now J&J), a pharmaceutical company.
 From 1989 to 1994, Mr. Rodriguez held various positions at G.D.
 Searle & Company (now Pfizer), a pharmaceutical company.
 In these companies, Mr. Rodriguez held positions of increasing responsibility in the areas of business development and planning.
 After earning his Bachelor’s degree from Harvard College, Mr. Rodriguez went on to earn his Masters of Public Health at the University of Illinois and subsequently received his M.B.A. at the Stanford Graduate School of Business.